One-Nexus/Synergy/README.md

 } // @mixin header
 ```

 To call an option, the [**map-get**](http://sass-lang.com/documentation/Sass/Script/Functions.html#map_get-instance_method) feature of Sass is used.
-We can now create our header with the following HTML:
+The basic header can now be created with the following HTML:

 ```html
 <div class="header">